JAG now accepting applications for Army’s Funded Legal Education Program until Nov. 1

 Officers in the ranks of 2nd lieutenant to captain may apply.
 Applicants must have between two and six years of total active federal service at the time legal training begins.

-Eligibility is governed by 10 U.S.C.
-2004 and is non-waivable.
-Applications must be sent through command channels and the officer’s branch manager at AHRC.
 Original applications must be received by Nov.
-1 by the Office of The Judge Advocate General, ATTN: DAJA-PT (Ms. Yvonne Caron-Rm 2B517) 2200 Army Pentagon, Washington D.C.
-20310.
+1 by the Office of The Judge Advocate General, ATTN: DAJA-PT (Ms. Yvonne Caron-Rm 2B517) 2200 Army Pentagon, Washington, DC 20310.